 Our Available Bus Hydraulics Sensors

-VeriTranz by Veritech is pleased to announce that TriMet, in Portland, Oregon has placed a order for 100 each of our -OPH and -USG versions of our hydraulic levels sensors, our largest single implementation to date.
+VeriTranz by Veritech is pleased to announce that TriMet, in Portland, Oregon has placed orders for and installed 400 of our -OPH and -USG versions of our hydraulic levels sensors, our largest single implementation to date.

 View our part numbers below to learn more about our bus hydraulics sensor solutions.
 To place a custom order that addresses your exact needs, contact us online.